bonsairobo/smooth-bevy-cameras/README.md

 A collection of exponentially-smoothed camera controllers for the Bevy Engine.

-All controllers are based on a simple `LookTransform` component, which is just an `eye` point that looks at a `target` point.
+All controllers are based on a `LookTransform` component, which is just an `eye` point that looks at a `target` point.
 By modifying this component, the scene graph `Transform` will automatically be synchronized.

-A `LookTransform` can be smoothed by adding a `Smoother` component.
+A `LookTransform` can be smoothed by adding a `Smoother` component, and the smoothing will happen automatically.

 ```rust
 // Enables the system that synchronizes your `Transform`s and `LookTransform`s.